RIT-CHAOS-SEC/UCCA/README.md

 To determine the address of an instruction, e.g., the start and end addresses of UCC (values of UCC_min and UCC_max, per UCCA's paper) one can check the compilation file at scripts/tmp-build/XX/ucca.lst  (where XX is the name of the test case, i.e., if you run "make simple_app", XX=simple_app).
 In this file search for the name of the function of interest, e.g., "regionOne" or "secureFunction", etc.

-#### NOTE: To simulate a different test case you need to re-run "make test-case_name" to generate the corresponding pmem.mem file and re-run the synthesis step (step 10 in [Creating a Vivado Project for UCCA]) on Vivado.
+#### NOTE: To simulate a different test case you need to re-run "make test-case_name" to generate the corresponding pmem.mem file and re-run the synthesis step (step 10 in [Creating a Vivado Project for UCCA](#creating-a-vivado-project-for-ucca)) on Vivado.

 ## Description of Provided test-cases

 For details on how UCCA isolates regions in memory (UCCs) and mitigates attack escalation please check the UCCA paper.

 All test cases support three UCCs, however, not every test uses all three.
 The first UCC isolates a vulnerable buffer copy that is meant to simulate user input.
 The second UCC isolates the password comparison functionality.
 The password comparison function is not vulnerable and does not need to be isolated, however, this isolation allows for testing UCCA with multiple UCCs.
 The third UCC is used to isolate ISRs from the rest of the system.
 This is the default configuration, but some tests do alter this isolation.
 We explicitly state when tests break from this convention.
 All test cases were configured to run as is.
 If edited, the region definitions at the top of the respective test's main.c may need to be adjusted.
+The only exception is generic_app which was built specifically to be edited.
+We will discuss this changes in more detail later.

 #### 1- simple_app: